-- directly between separate jobs on the same day (provided neither of the workplaces is your home) - for example, travelling from your office job to your second job as a musician - to and from an alternative workplace for the same employer on the same day - for example, travelling from your usual office to a one of your employer's other offices to attend a meeting - from home directly to an alternative workplace for example, travelling from home to meet a client at their business premises which is not your regular work location.
+- directly between separate jobs on the same day (provided neither of the workplaces is your home) - for example, travelling from the gym you work in to your second job as an umpire - to and from an alternative workplace for the same employer on the same day - for example, you meet with a personal training client at a different venue or gym - from home to an alternative workplace for example, travelling from home to a training venue for work-related training.

 To claim a deduction, you must keep records of your car use.
-You can choose between the logbook method or cents per kilometre method to work out your deduction if you:
+You can choose between the cents per kilometre method or the logbook method to work out your deduction if you: